 Since I learned how to use credit card rewards to travel the world, the Starwood Preferred Guest® Credit Card from American Express has become my favorite product, hands down.
 For each dollar I spend with this card, I earn one point in Starwood Hotel's Preferred Guest program.
 Starwood is the parent company of several different hotel chains, including Sheraton, Westin, and Le Meridian.
-Once points are earned, members have nearly endless options to redeem them for free hotel nights, frequent flier miles, or other valuable awards.
-Of course, there are several other credit cards that offer hotel points, and many of those programs appear to have similar redemption options.
-But compared to its competitors, Starwood points offer unsurpassed value and flexibility.
-In fact, each Starpoint is worth far more than any airline mile or credit card reward point, let alone other points from competing hotel chains.
+Once points are earned, members have a variety of options to redeem them for free hotel nights, frequent flier miles, or other valuable awards.

 Using Starpoints for Free Nights at Hotels

 Free night awards at Starwood hotels begin at a mere 2,000 points for a weekend stay.
-Although award nights at higher-end properties can cost as many as 35,000 points, Starwood has many luxury properties where an award night can be redeemed for 10,000 points or less.
-For example, my family recently stayed three nights at the Sheraton Four Points in Milan Italy for 10,000 points per night.
+Although award nights at higher-end properties can cost as many as 35,000 points, Starwood has many luxury properties where you can redeem 10,000 points or less for an award night.
+For example, my family recently stayed three nights at the Sheraton Four Points in Milan, Italy for 10,000 points per night.
 We also have a three night reservation at a Sheraton Suites in Ft.
 Lauderdale, Florida that cost a total of 10,000 Starpoints.
-In contrast, a single award night with the Marriott rewards program starts at 7,500 points and goes up quickly from there.
-Furthermore, Starwood imposes no blackout dates or capacity restrictions on its hotel awards.
+In contrast, a single award night with the Marriott rewards program starts at 7,500 points and quickly increases from there.
+Starwood imposes no blackout dates or capacity restrictions on its hotel awards.
 If they have a room sale, you can instantly redeem your points for an award stay.
 Finally, when you redeem a four night stay with your Starpoints, the fifth night is free.

 Transferring Starpoints to Airline Miles